Does It Matter What Types of Swimming Pool Algae You Have

 Black Pool Algae (Blue-Green Algae) Growth on Walls

 Lastly, the third type of pool algae is black, a breeding ground for harmful bacteria.
-As the very worst type of pool algae, black algae has the ability to seep into the concrete and cause structural damage to your pool if left untreated for a long period.
+As the very worst type of pool algae, black algae can seep into the concrete and cause structural damage to your pool if left untreated for a long period.
 Growth of black forms of algae on Surfaces varieties of algae types on pool surfaces.

 Blue or green algae is the most common type of pool algae, but it is no less difficult to clean.
 Green algae cling to the walls of your pool, but can also be free-floating which creates a murky, swamp-like film over the pool water.
 You guessed it you’ll need the good ole’ long handle pool brush and some borax.